01 of 15

 15 Stenciled Concrete Floors to Amaze You

 As one of the largest single surfaces in any room, it goes without saying that your floors are certain to be one of your biggest design decisions.
-So it's ironic that we rarely ever do anything with the actual floor, most ground level design choices being limited to rugs, carpeting or the choice of floor material.
+So it's ironic that homeowners rarely ever do anything with the actual floor.
+Most ground-level design choices are limited to rugs, carpeting, or the choice of floor material.
 Hardwood floors have long been considered a style choice all their own, with their warm wood tones and polished finishes.
 For flooring made of concrete, however, the traditional view is somewhat dimmer.
 Viewed more as utilitarian necessities than as something pretty to accentuate a room, concrete floors have driven more than one homeowner to despair.
 And yet there is hope.
-With a few stencils, some paint and a bit of tenacity your concrete eyesores can become the cornerstone of your design - turning a basement into a palace or a bathroom into a Moroccan oasis.
-And that's a cause that will have all of us scrambling to find our inner DIYer.Continue to 2 of 15 below.
+With a few stencils, some paint, and a bit of tenacity, your concrete eyesores can become the cornerstone of your design—turning a basement into a palace or a bathroom into a Moroccan oasis.
+And that's a cause that will have most homeowners scrambling to find their inner DIYer.Continue to 2 of 15 below.

 02 of 15

 While wall-to-wall carpeting tends to be monochrome, a stenciled floor acts almost like a custom room-sized rug, bringing loads of color and pattern to your space.
 Here, a delicate-looking floral stencil over a painted blue floor completes the vintage look of this rustic space.Continue to 3 of 15 below.

 To fill your rooms with a global flavor, use stencils that echo the designs of your favorite global pieces.
 This latticework stencil creates a Moroccan star pattern that works with the pattern along the bottom edge of the seating.to create the feeling of a North African lounge.
 And together, they create the perfect backdrop for a pop of floral pink.Continue to 4 of 15 below.